ls2716/ModelBasedDRO/README.md

 published in the *Proceedings of the 6th ACM International Conference on AI in Finance (ICAIF 2025)*.

 The code also supports the research presented in Chapter 2 of the PhD thesis:
-“Algorithmic Pricing in Competitive Markets”
+“Algorithmic Pricing in Multi-agent, Competitive Markets”
 by Lukasz Sliwinski, 2025, University of Edinburgh.

 ---